Clayton-Roberts/Clayton-Roberts/README.md

 # Hi! 👋

 My name is Clay Roberts and I am a PhD candidate at the Institute of Astronomy, University of Cambridge.
-I'm from Vermont and have been living/working/studying in the UK for more than 8 years.
+My doctoral degree is supported by the Cambridge Centre for Doctoral Training in Data Intensive Science, which is an interdisciplinary group shared between multiple departments in the physical sciences.
+I'm from northern Vermont and have been living/working/studying in the UK for more than 8 years.

 ---